Language

 Some states include additional security features in the MRZ by duplicating the code in colors visible only in different spectral ranges.
 For example, a German passport has two MRZs printed as visible lines and as a kinegram.

-A German passport has an machine-readable zone printed as a kinegram
+A German passport has an MRZ code printed as a kinegram

-In an Israeli passport, you can see luminescent code in the MRZ under UV light.
+In an Israeli passport, you can see a luminescent code in the MRZ under UV light.

 MRZ print changes under different lights on an Israeli passport

-Performed in milliseconds, MRZ reading speeds up ID verification at border checkpoints and law enforcement offices, accelerates check-in at airports and hotels, and helps other businesses onboard new customers.
-Casinos, bank offices, and rental receptions can also be equipped with ID readers or IDV software to check the MRZ in a customer’s document.
+Performed in milliseconds, MRZ scanning speeds up ID verification at border checkpoints and law enforcement offices, accelerates check-in at airports and hotels, and helps other businesses onboard new customers.
+Casinos, bank offices, and rental receptions can also be equipped with ID readers or identity verification software to check the MRZ in a customer’s document.

-Here are the most common use cases involving MRZ reading:
+Here are the most common use cases involving MRZ verification:

 • Check-In Automation